 Slovenia © Abrget47j

-At half the size of Switzerland, Slovenia is a small country in the south of central Europe and is packed with unusual and often unique attractions and experiences.
-From primeval forests and thermal springs, to the mysterious Karst limestone plateau caves and lively and architecturally-beautiful capital city, visitors will never want for entertainment in this picturesque corner of Europe.
+Only about half the size of Switzerland, Slovenia is a small country, but it decidedly brims with unique attractions and experiences.
+Visitors will never want for entertainment in this picturesque corner of central Europe, with drawcards ranging from primeval forests and thermal springs, to the mysterious Karst limestone plateau caves, and a lively and architecturally-beautiful capital.

-Sandwiched between Italy, Croatia, Hungary, and Austria, with a coastline on the Adriatic Sea to the southwest, Slovenia boasts about 2,000 hours of sunshine a year, more than enough to sample all that this gem of country has to offer.
+The country is sandwiched by Italy, Croatia, Hungary and Austria, and enjoys a coastline on the Adriatic Sea to the southwest.
+Indeed, Slovenia boasts a surprising 2,000 hours of sunshine a year, more than enough to sample all that this gem of country has to offer.

-Whether relaxing on the beach or skiing down alpine slopes, exploring the country's subterranean wonders or relaxing at a lavish casino, visitors to Slovenia can enjoy many amazing and diverse experiences in the space of one short holiday.
+Whether relaxing on the beach or skiing down alpine slopes, exploring the country's subterranean wonders or relaxing at a lavish casino, visitors to Slovenia can enjoy countless amazing and diverse activities in the space of one short holiday.

-The locals are proud to explain why visitors are enchanted by their country.
-An up-and-coming European holiday destination, travellers are strongly urged to check out Slovenia before it is forever changed by the inevitable effects of mass tourism.
+An up-and-coming European holiday hub, travellers are strongly urged to check out Slovenia before it is forever changed by the inevitable effects of mass tourism.

 Become our Slovenia Travel Expert